NLnetLabs/routinator/source/output-formats.rst

          }

 jsonext
-      The list is placed into a JSON object with an element *metadata* which contains the date in time the validation run completed, expressed in epoch in *generated* and human-readable in *generatedTime*.
-The element *roas* contains an array of objects with four elements each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation  in *prefix*, the maximum prefix length of the announced route  in *maxLength*.
+      The output is in JSON format.
+The list is placed into a member named *roas* which contains an array of objects with four elements each:: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation  in *prefix*, the maximum prefix length of the announced route  in *maxLength*.

       Extensive information about the source of the object is given in the array *source*.
 Each item in that array is an object providing details of a source of the VRP.
 The object will have a type of roa if it was derived